 The Greens North Sydney is an urban oasis brought to you by the crew who run the perennially popular Grounds of Alexandria.
 Alongside a bowling green and live entertainment, animals of all shapes and sizes are welcome the Greens’ outdoor areas – as long as they’re on a leash.
-The drinks menu is extensive, but Sunday afternoon visitors simply need to crack a Little Creatures Pale Ale and line up for the petting zoo.
+The drinks menu is extensive, but Sunday afternoon visitors simply need to crack a pale ale and line up for the petting zoo.

 Sydney’s sprawling Centennial Park is the perfect green space to stretch your city hound’s legs.
 Located five kilometres south-east of the CBD, the park has a large off-leash area extending around the perimeter of Grand Drive.
 Pick a spot to drop your Esky and spread out a picnic rug for an outdoor feast with human and canine friends alike.
 BYO snacks, craft beer six-pack of and dog treats.
 Just make sure to dispose of your bottles in the bins provided or take them with you.

 This article is produced by Broadsheet in partnership with James Squire.